John Laszlo: Duke University (1959–1986)

 In 1959, Laszlo joined Duke University Medical Center's Department of Medicine, becoming a member of the American Association for Cancer Research (AACR) the same year.
 He also served as Chief of Medicine at the Durham VA Hospital.
 He advanced through increasingly senior positions, ultimately becoming Professor of Medicine and serving as Director of Clinical Programs at the Duke Comprehensive Cancer Center from 1972 to 1983.
 He later received the title of Professor Emeritus at Duke University Medical Center.

 At Duke, Laszlo collaborated with R. Wayne Rundles and Nobel laureates George Hitchings and Gertrude Elion of Burroughs Wellcome.
 In 1968, he and his collaborators published the first description of immune plasma's ability to reduce human leukemia cell burden.
 The following year, working with Peter Ove and Oliver Brown, he discovered a new DNA polymerase in human cancer cells.
 His team later studied lymphoblastoid interferon in humans and explored lipid-soluble antifolates to address transport resistance.

 Laszlo conducted early research on antiemetic therapy for chemotherapy-induced nausea and vomiting.
-In 1980, he co-authored a study demonstrating that Δ⁹-tetrahydrocannabinol (THC), the primary psychoactive component of cannabis, reduced nausea and vomiting in cancer patients whose symptoms were resistant to standard antiemetic therapy.
+In 1980, he co-authored a study demonstrating that Δ^{9}-tetrahydrocannabinol (THC), the primary psychoactive component of cannabis, reduced nausea and vomiting in cancer patients whose symptoms were resistant to standard antiemetic therapy.
 He edited Antiemetics and Cancer Chemotherapy (Williams & Wilkins, 1983), a foundational text in the field, and published extensively on the management of chemotherapy-induced emesis and Physician's Guide to Cancer Care Complications (Marcel Dekker, 1986), a reference work on managing complications in cancer treatment.